The Importance of the Happy City

 What Can Be Done?

-In a time where urban gentrification and development can happen overnight, it's important to know why these events are happening.
-Urban spaces and systems today do not reflect an altruistic approach to solving complex problems that everyone faces.
-Instead, these spaces express who has power and who does not.
+In a time when urban gentrification and development can happen overnight, it’s crucial to understand why these changes occur.
+Urban systems today do not reflect an altruistic effort to solve shared challenges.
+Instead, they reveal who holds power—and who doesn’t.
 Power shapes the mind and soul of the city.

-We need leaders to take more concerted action toward improving life for everyone.
-Companies like IBM and Cisco have already been using technology and data to help improve city life.
-But is their work helping fuel governments towards implementing change?
-Google's Sidewalk Labs is on a mission to improve city life for everyone by developing and incubating urban technologies to address issues like cost of living, efficient transportation and energy usage.
-Innovative companies should be at the front of this movement.
+We need leaders to take deliberate, collective action to improve life for everyone.
+Companies like IBM and Cisco are already leveraging technology and data to enhance urban living.
+But are these efforts pushing governments to implement lasting change?
+Google’s Sidewalk Labs, for example, aims to improve city life through urban technologies that address affordability, transportation efficiency, and energy use.
+Innovative companies should be at the forefront of this movement.

 The city is an idea to which each citizen contributes and from which each citizen should benefit (Montgomery 249).

-Happy City does well to suggest how and where we can improve our urban communities.
-It identifies common challenges that we will face collectively as progress is made and what roles both citizens and governments need to take in order for everyone to enjoy equal rights, equal access, healthy lifestyles and ultimate happiness.
-After all, our fate is shared one.
+Happy City offers thoughtful suggestions for how we can improve our urban communities.
+It identifies common challenges we’ll face together and outlines the roles that both citizens and governments must play to ensure equal rights, access, health, and happiness.
+After all, our fate is a shared one.

 My Happy City

-I moved to Washington, DC in 2012 from a suburban bubble called Ann Arbor, Michigan — a wonderful, imperfect place that I encourage you to visit.
-Since then, I've lived in six apartments across six neighborhoods and plan on doing a little more exploring before I think I'll "settle down" in one.
-Each different neighborhood had its perks, but one specific neighborhood stood out to me - Columbia Heights.
+I moved to Washington, DC in 2012 from a suburban bubble called Ann Arbor, Michigan—a wonderful, imperfect place I still encourage you to visit.
+Since then, I’ve lived in six apartments across six neighborhoods and plan to keep exploring before I finally “settle down.”
+Each neighborhood had its perks, but one stood out to me: Columbia Heights.

-Historically, Columbia Heights was home to Columbian College, what we now call George Washington University before its move to Foggy Bottom.
-And since then, the neighborhood has gone through dramatic change over the last hundred years.
-But to prevent this from turning into a history lesson, I'd like to tell you a little bit about Columbia Heights and what makes it special to me.
+Historically, Columbia Heights was home to Columbian College, now known as George Washington University, before it moved to Foggy Bottom.
+Since then, the neighborhood has undergone dramatic transformation over the last hundred years.
+But to avoid turning this into a history lesson, I’ll just share what makes Columbia Heights special to me.

-The DC Metro bisects the neighborhood along 14th Street NW which immediately gave its residents easy access to the many Metro-accessible locations across DC.
-I took it out to my office in Maryland for a good 18 months.
-The Metro line also gave outsiders an easy way into the neighborhood serving as a catalyst for economic development.
-Now 14th Street offers of myriad of local businesses, restaurants, and public life including street performers, artists, and children playing in Tivoli Square.
-The list is never-ending.
+The DC Metro bisects the neighborhood along 14th Street NW, giving residents easy access to locations throughout the city.
+I commuted on it to my office in Maryland for 18 months.
+The Metro line also gave outsiders access to the neighborhood, serving as a catalyst for economic development.
+Today, 14th Street is lined with local businesses, restaurants, and vibrant public life—street performers, artists, and kids playing in Tivoli Square.
+The list goes on.

-Columbia Heights summed up what I want in my community.
+Columbia Heights embodies what I want in a community.

 I want accessibility.
-I could take the Metro out to the neighboring states of Maryland or Virginia, then from there, I could then fly anywhere in the country within hours.
-Buses go up, down and across the neighborhood to various ends of the District.
-I could get everything I ever needed from the local stores, weekend farmer's market, and shopping center.
-And if I happened to get severely injured on the way, a hospital was a few minutes down the road (the sirens often kept me awake the first couple of months).
+I could take the Metro to Maryland or Virginia and fly anywhere in the country within hours.
+Buses ran throughout the neighborhood.
+I could find everything I needed at local stores, the weekend farmers market, or the shopping center.
+And if I happened to get seriously injured along the way, a hospital was just minutes down the road (though the sirens took some getting used to).

 I want a community.
-I want public, shared places where I can be outside in my community so I can walk, be social, people-watch, read, enjoy the atmosphere, etc. I want plant-life.
-I want walkable areas where the streets respect the lives the of pedestrians and bikers as much as automobiles.
-I want to share a sense of connection and empathy with my neighbors.
-I'm from the Midwest; We're nice people.
+I want shared public spaces where I can be outside, walk, socialize, people-watch, read, and enjoy the environment.
+I want plant life.
+I want walkable areas where streets respect pedestrians and cyclists as much as drivers.
+I want to feel connected to and empathetic toward my neighbors.
+I’m from the Midwest—we’re nice people.

 From Charles